One of the frequent criticisms I hear of churches that are trying to reach people who don’t attend church is that they fail to produce ‘disciples.’

 I know it’s a criticism that has followed many church leaders.

 So…how do you engage it?
-Better yet how do you respond to it?
+Better yet, how do you respond to it?

-For a while I wasn’t sure how to answer back.
+For a while, I wasn’t sure how to answer back.

-And yet any process begs the question: how do you know if you’re producing spiritually mature disciples or not?
+How do you know if you’re producing spiritually mature disciples or not?
 How do you measure?

-Finally a few years ago I stumbled on a test that for me, at least, answers the question as well as I’ve heard it answered.
+Finally, a few years ago, I stumbled on a test that, for me, at least, answers the question as well as I’ve heard it answered.
 I’m hoping it clarifies things for you and your team as well.

 First, A False Test

 I’ve written about how the church today is getting discipleship wrong in this post and again here.

 If you listened to many in the church these days, you’d think knowledge equals maturity.
 The more you know, the more mature you are.

 Scripture suggests that’s a false test.
 After all, as Paul points out, knowledge puffs up; love builds up.